Pre Dentistry, Pre Medicine, Pre Physician Assistant, and Pre Veterinary Medicine

 |Anatomy with Laboratory|

-Physician Assistant programs are more variable in requirements then medical schools.
-They typically do not require Physics, but add courses in Anatomy, Physiology, Microbiology, Medical terminology, and Genetics.
+Physician assistant programs are more variable in requirements than medical schools.
+While still requiring the same Biology and Chemistry courses as medical and dental schools, they typically do not require Physics courses, but add courses in Anatomy, Microbiology, Genetics, and Medical terminology..

 Veterinary school course requirements are considerably more extensive than those for medical or dental schools.
 In addition to specifying all of the above courses in mathematics, chemistry, and biology, these programs typically require or recommend more courses in animal science, general microbiology, animal nutrition, and possibly some business courses.
 Several hundred hours of work experience with animals or in a veterinarian’s practice is required.
-Students interested in veterinary school should make contact with the school and with the advisory committee at an early stage of their undergraduate careers.
+Students interested in veterinary school should make contact with the school and with the advisory committee at an early stage of their undergraduate careers, to discuss how to meet these requirements.